 In general, our world is aware of the importance of a birth parents’ health, presence, and wellbeing for the future wellbeing of their child.
 However (in the U.S.), we seem to be less aware of how the other people in a child’s life, besides mom, can affect their wellbeing.

-In an analysis of over 100 studies on parent-child relationships, it was found that having a loving and nurturing father was as important for a child’s happiness, well-being, and social and academic success as having a loving and nurturing mother. (source: Early Childhood Learning and Knowledge Center)
+Having a loving and nurturing father is as important for a child’s happiness, well-being, and social success as having a loving and nurturing mother.

 Parents who support and nurture each other can display for a child what a supportive and nurturing relationship can look like.
 When their parents support their child, they’re also encouraging healthy overall social-emotional and mental development and promoting resilience to traumatic experiences.